jimmychang851129/linebot-test/README.md

     my richmenu, you can create it by sending post request to the Line platform, [here is the document](https://developers.line.biz/en/docs/messaging-api/using-rich-menus/#create-a-rich-menu)

+- **richmenu_postrequest.json**

+    Sample post request used to create richmenu, this file is exported from Postman.

 ## Feature

 ### High scalability